adamsorbie/unix_course-2020-02-14/README.md

 * `mv`
 * `rm`

-Next we want to manipulate files and folders.
-We create some dummy files using `touch` which is usually used to change the time stamps of files.
-But you can also create empty files with it easily.
-Let's create a file called `test_file_1.txt`:
+Now we will learn how to manipulate files and folders.
+We can create some empty files `touch`.
+The main purpose of the `touch` command is actually to change the time stamps of files but you can also use it to create empty files.
+Let's use touch to create a file called `test_file_1.txt`:

 ```
 $ touch test_file_1.txt
 ```

-Use `ls` to check that it was created.
+Use `ls` to check it worked.

-The command `cp` (*copy*) can be used to copy files.
+The `cp` command (*copy*) can be used to copy files or folders (**only with a specific flag**).
 For this it requires at least two arguments: the source and the target file.
 In the following example we generate a copy of the file `test_file_1.txt` called `a_copy_of_test_file.txt`.

 ```
 $ cp test_file_1.txt a_copy_of_test_file.txt
 ```

 Use `ls` to confirm that this worked.
-We can also copy the file in the folder `my_first_folder` which we have created above:
+We can also copy the file to the folder we created earlier `my_first_folder` :

 ```
 $ cp test_file_1.txt my_first_folder